electrode-io/electrode-native/docs/getting-started/getting-started.md

 ```
 {% common %}

-You will see the initial UI of the MovieList MiniApp.
+The initial UI of the MovieList MiniApp is displayed.

-Now let's add an API to this MiniApp so that we can retrieve movies from the native application instead of manually hardcoding them in the source code of our MiniApp.
+Now let's add an API to the MiniApp so that we can retrieve movies from the native application instead of manually hardcoding them in the source code of our MiniApp.

 ## Adding the MoviesApi to the MovieList MiniApp

-We have already created and published the MoviesApi for the needs of this tutorial.
-If you want to take a look at the generated API code, you can have a look to the [react-native-ernmovie-api](https://github.com/electrode-io/react-native-ernmovie-api) where we keep this API.
+We already created and published the MoviesApi in this tutorial.
+If you want to view the generated API code, you can view it in the GitHub repository here: [react-native-ernmovie-api](https://github.com/electrode-io/react-native-ernmovie-api).

-- Using `ern add` command, add the MoviesApi
+1) Using the `ern add` command, add the `MoviesApi`.

 ```bash
 $ ern add react-native-ernmovie-api
 $ ern add react-native-electrode-bridge
 ```

-This will install the MoviesApi from NPM and add it as a dependency of your MiniApp.
-We also need to add the bridge, because it is not a direct dependency of APIs.
+This step shows how to install the MoviesApi from NPM and add it as a dependency of your MiniApp.
+We also need to add the bridge, because it's not a direct dependency of APIs.

-- Update the MovieList MiniApp code to use the API
+2) Update the MovieList MiniApp code to use the API.

 {% sample lang="android" %}
-Open the `index.android.js` file and modify it as follow
+3) Open the `index.android.js` file and modify it described in the next step.
 {% sample lang="ios" %}
-Open the `index.ios.js` file and modify it as follow
+3) Open the `index.ios.js` file and modify it described in the next step.
 {% common %}
-Add the following `import` statement under other `import` statements located at the top of the JavaScript file:
+4) Add the following `import` statement under other `import` statements located at the top of the JavaScript file:

 ```javascript
 import { MoviesApi } from 'react-native-ernmovie-api'
 ```

-Then, just replace the constructor method with the following code:
+5) Replace the constructor method with the following code:

 ```javascript
    constructor () {